 Humanity in Action Fellowship in Amsterdam, Berlin and Copenhagen

-Applications for the 2016 Humanity in Action Fellowships are now open.
+Applications for the 2016 Humanity in Action Fellowships are now closed.

 The Humanity in Action Fellowship programs will run simultaneously from May 27 - June 26, 2016.
 Programs are followed by the Humanity in Action International Conference.

 Where: Amsterdam, Berlin, Copenhagen